TilburgNetworkGroup/remulate/README.md

 # remulate

-remulate is a R library to simulate dynamic temporal networks based on Relational Event Models.
-Remulate can be used to simulate network data with time-varying effects, time-varying exogenous predictors under actor and tie-oriented relational event models.
-The package can also be used to simualte mixed-effects models, stochastic block models, and latent class relational event models.
+**remulate** is an R package designed to simulate dynamic temporal networks based on Relational Event Models (REM).

+## Key Features

+**remulate** provides a range of features to facilitate the simulation of relational event data:

+- **Support for Dyadic and Actor-Oriented Models**: Simulate both dyadic relational event models and actor-oriented relational event models.
+- **Rich Collection of Endogenous Statistics**: Pre-computed endogenous statistics with multiple normalization and standardization options, along with support for interaction terms.
+- **Flexible Memory Decay Functions**: Includes exponential decay, step-wise decay, and other functions to model the impact of past events on future interactions.
+- **Custom Risk Sets**: Enables simulations with custom risksets where certain actor pairs cannot interact.
+- **Time-Varying Network Parameters**: Allows for variations in network effects over time.
+- **Time-Varying Nodal Covariates**: Allows for variations in node attributes over time.
+- **Support for Advanced REM Variants**:
+  - Dyadic latent class relational event models (DLC-REM)
+  - Frailty relational event models
+  - Relational event block models

 ### Programming Languages
 The package contains code written in: